 When the Federal Reserve (Fed) takes action to send interest rates up, the dollar’s value usually strengthens.
 It can buy more of another currency than it could previously.
 As the Fed continues to normalize rates, the dollar will likely continue to strengthen.

-A strengthening dollar can help fight inflation since it can help slow down a US economy that may be growing too fast while goods produced abroad coming into the US end up costing less for domestic consumers.
+A strengthening dollar can help fight inflation since it can help slow down a US economy that may be growing too fast, while also making imported goods less expensive for domestic consumers.
 A stronger dollar may also cut the cost of your next trip outside the US.
 In addition, foreign investors in US bonds will earn higher yields when the greenback is strong, increasing demand for US debt and helping lower overall yields in the US.